ESuth/sem/use-cases/use-case-17.md

 SUCCESS END CONDITIONS

-	User chooses the region to generate a report of countries from, generates the report, is organised form largest to smallest population
+	User chooses the continent to generate a report of countries from, generates the report, is organised form largest to smallest population

 FAILED END CONDITION